 In case you make payments through the Google Play (https://policies.google.com/privacy?hl=et) or Apple Store (https://www.apple.com/legal/privacy/en-ww/) application, we will also transfer your payment information to the administrators of those applications.
 In the case of such transfer, we rely on the need to perform the agreement entered into with you (Article 6(1)(b) of the GDPR).

-In case you participate in a challenge, all participants in the same challenge can see the results of the other participants (participant’s username, result, place in the ranking according to the result).
-If you are participating in a challenge organized by your employer, we will share with your employer information about who won the challenge and what was the overall degree of involvement (in statistical form).
+In case you participate in a challenge, all participants in the same challenge can see the results of the other participants (participant’s name, result, place in the ranking according to the result).
+If you are participating in a challenge organized by your employer, we will share with your employer information about who won the challenge, who participated, how many steps collected and what was the overall degree of involvement (in statistical form).
 In the case of such transfer, we rely on our legitimate interest (Article 6(1)(f) of the GDPR).

 If this is necessary to protect our rights, we may share your personal data with our legal counsels based on our legitimate interest (Article 6(1)(f) of the GDPR).
 We transfer personal data only to the extent to which our interests outweigh your interests or fundamental rights and freedoms.